Investigations and findings

 In October 2018, Defence completed detailed investigations into per- and poly-fluoroalkyl substances (PFAS) contamination on and around HMAS Stirling.
 The investigations found that exposure risks to people, plants and animals were low.

-The investigations found there is no significant impact to the ecology of Garden Island and surrounding environment.
-Refer to the Western Australia Department of Water and Environmental Regulation for more information.
+The investigations also found there is no significant impact to the ecology of Garden Island and surrounding environment.
+More details on Defence’s risk assessment can be found in the Detailed Site Investigation and Ecological Risk Assessment factsheets located in the ‘Document archives’ section below.

 Remediation and management